vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 4. (Optional) Define a pre-commit hook.

-  Please link the Nebula Graph pre-commit hook into the `.git` directory.
+  Please link the NebulaGraph pre-commit hook into the `.git` directory.

   This hook checks the commits for formatting, building, doc generation, etc.